 If you would like to know more about our sustainable way of working, help out as a volunteer, or come and help pick the olives, please let us know.
 We look forward to seeing you!

 Why adopt an olive tree

-You will receive 10 half a liter of delicious, very special, extra virgin Arbequina olive oil, from the orchard of Montbrio Belvedere.
-This oil is pressed cold, bottled directly afterwards, and delivered to your doorstep.
-This means that you will receive your olive oil at the latest within three weeks after the harvest.
+You will receive 10 cans of 500ml of delicious, ecological, extra virgin Arbequina olive oil, from the sustainable orchard of Montbrio Belvedere.
+This oil is pressed cold, bottled immediately and delivered to you.
+You will receive your olive oil at the latest within three weeks after the harvest.
 It does not get fresher than that!

-- Your 10 half a liter of olive oil will be delivered in silver-colored cans.
-Cans are more expensive than bottles, but they protect the oil from the light, the oil stays fresh much longer.
+- Your 10 half-liters of olive oil will be delivered in silver-coloured cans.
+Cans are more expensive than bottles, but they protect the oil from the sunlight.
+Sunlight negatively affects the quality of the olive oil.
 Also, they make a nice decorative gift.

 - You will receive an adoption certificate.

 - On request, we make you a personalized label for your cans, showing your name, logo, Christmas wish, or another text. (supplement 15 €.

 - Every can will have the name of your tree on the backside.